 The study followed the status of the plasmid DNA both by simple agarose gel electrophoresis and by Southern blotting of the total plasmid DNA.
-The template for the probe for the blotting was each expression plasmid, including the one in this dossier.
+The template for the probe for the blotting was each expression plasmid, including p1214D of this dossier.
 Such a probe will also detect the QPS DNA due to each vector also containing the 2-micron plasmid.
 For each investigation, the DNA was both unrestricted by endonucleases and restricted by the enzyme EcoRI.

 The results of the investigation showed that heat treatment at high temperature and low pH results in efficient DNA degradation.
-The subsequent fermentation step with silage bacteria leads to yet further DNA decay.
-Very extensive DNA degradation was seen for YAK729.6 and for the QPS yeast, following their heat treatment at $80 - 85^{\circ}$ C, coupled with the silage fermentation.
+The subsequent fermentation step with silage bacteria leads to yet further DNA decayVery extensive DNA degradation was seen for YAK1214.6 and for the QPS yeast, following their heat treatment at $80 - 85^{\circ}$ C, coupled with the silage fermentationYAK1214.6.